tarmiste/lfs8.3-live-kit/notes.md

 # Notes

+  Misc. notes about the lfs8.3-live-kit.

-08Jan2019:
+## 08Jan2019:

 The live CD build scriptlets are mostly (but not entirely) consistent with the versions and build instructions from BLFS 8.3.

 The yaboot package (only for ppc) is packaged as a binary and provided in the extrasources directory.
 Building yaboot from source is dependent